Updated July 10, 2023

 Now, with safety in mind (and an idea of what’s behind your walls), don’t hesitate to use a little elbow grease.

-You can be a lot rougher than you think.
-The main things you really don’t want to damage are plumbing, load bearing walls, and anything you plan on keeping (e.g. drywall, bath tub, etc.).
+The main things you really don’t want to damage are plumbing, load-bearing walls, and anything you plan on keeping (e.g. drywall, bath tub, etc.).

-They’ll be able to handle the work faster than you could, and they'll handle the cleanup for you.
+They’ll be able to handle the work faster than you could, and they'll handle the cleanup for you, too.

 Money Saving Tip: Some demolition contractors also do remodeling work, and hiring the same person to do all the work is a great way to save some money.